palkan/gem-check/src/pages/en.md

 _Provide benchmarks_ in any form if your library is more performant than others (at least, tell users how much memory/CPU/time can be saved with your solution).

+- [ ] Write docs in style

+Your documentation contains a lot of code examples?
+Make sure their have correct syntax and consistent style.
+For example, for Ruby snippets you can use [`rubocop-md`](https://github.com/palkan/rubocop-md).

+And don't forget about the language!
+We use [yaspeller-ci](https://github.com/ai/yaspeller-ci) for that.

 - [ ] Provide examples for both simple and complex scenarios

 A good example is much better than documentation.